micahcantor/personal-site/src/blog-posts/practical-react-use-interval.md

 Alongside this, the second function would reset the progress bar when a song had been skipped, and the third function would clear all timers when React dismounted the component.
 Adding to the overhead is the need for local state variables for tracking the id of the setInterval function, and for tracking whether the timer was active.

 Yikes.
 I won't pretend this was good design.
 It's confusing, difficult to read, and very fragile for such an important component in a music player.
-There may have been ways to improve the design while retaining `setInterval`, but after coming across `useInterval`, I decided to rewrite it using the custom hook in order to simplify the component.
+There may have been ways to improve the design while retaining setInterval, but after coming across useInterval, I decided to rewrite it using the custom hook in order to simplify the component.

 ## Switching to useInterval